 It’s important any games to play at the table don’t involve too many rules or people won’t play them.
 And that’s true of this game, where the number of rules can get out of hand.
-Try to stick to between 3 or 5.
+Try to stick to between three or five.
 Anytime someone breaks a rule, they have to do an embarrassing forfeit.

-Divide your diners into groups of two, Draw a lyric word from a hat and give your teams up to 3 minutes to compile as many song titles as they can that includes this word.
-At the end of the 3 minutes, let each team read out their list.
+Divide your diners into groups of two, Draw a lyric word from a hat and give your teams up to three minutes to compile as many song titles as they can that includes this word.
+At the end of the three minutes, let each team read out their list.
 Points are awarded to each correct title.

 Never Have I Ever